agessner/fifaengineering/README.md

 # fifaengineering

-Fifa Engineering the backend is part of a project called @thefifastats.

-Its goal is to create analysis on top of FIFA data and provide data models that are later used as input for Instagram posts.
+The goal of this project is to create analysis on top of FIFA data and provide data models that are later used as input for Instagram posts.

 Its architecture is composed by: